cloudify-cosmo/cloudify-ui-common/scripts/README.md

 ### create-version.sh

-Provides helper function for creating new version of NPM package by creating new branch with version change commit and pushing that branch to the remote repository.
+Provides helper function for creating new version of NPM package by creating a new branch with version change commit and pushing that branch to the remote repository.

 ### upload-package.sh